aliahmad4585/-Google-Sheet-Integration-with-Symfony/README.md

 Write a command-line program, based on the Symfony CLI component (https://symfony.com/doc/current/components/console.html).
 The program should process a local or remote XML file and push the data of that XML file to a Google Spreadsheet via the Google Sheets API (https://developers.google.com/sheets/)

 # Important Note
-Currenty I've upload the .ENV file with all credentials for testing purpose.
-If you want add own google sheet credentials, replace the credentials in  .ENV file.
+I've uploaded the .ENV file with all credentials for testing purpose.
+If you want to add own google sheet credentials, replace the credentials in  .ENV file.

 # Google Sheet Link to view the results
 I've change the rights of this sheet so that every can view the following Google Sheet